-Alkanes - general formula; methane (green house gas) and ethane - methods of preparation from sodium ethanoate (sodium sodium propanoate acetate). (sodium propionate), from iodomethane (methyl iodide) and bromoethane (ethyl bromide). of methane and ethane in Oxidation oxygen under presence of suitable conditions, reaction of methane and ethane with chlorine through substitution.
+Alkanes - general formula; methane and ethane - methods of preparation from sodium ethanoate (sodium acetate), sodium propanoate (sodium propionate), from iodomethane (methyl iodide) and bromoethane (ethyl bromide).
+Oxidation of methane and ethane in presence of oxygen under suitable conditions, reaction of methane and ethane with chlorine through substitution.